paneru-rajan/rr-crud-app/readme.md

 # CRUD App

 This app will do a simple create/read/update and delete operation from a simple webpage.

-## Student exposure towards programming language
-All student are familiar with basic programming terminology.
-Does not have an exposure in Python.
+## Topics we will cover:

+### Database

+* Database setup using docker
+* Schema/Table Creation
+* Manipulate data from Pycharm

+### Python App

+* Connects to db
+* Expose an endpoint (API) for CRUD

-## Basic Python
+## Front-end

+* Simple html table to do CRUD

+During this we will be covering following python basics:

 **Introduction**